hurenjun/LeetCode/README.md

 **29. Divide Two Integers** (divide two integers without using multiplication, division and mod operator.)
 (a) mimic how we divide two integers in primary school.

-**30. 30.
-Substring with Concatenation of All Words**
+**30. Substring with Concatenation of All Words**
 S1: maintain a sketch as the frequency of chars in the current substring and check the substring if the sketch matches with the one of the list;
-S2: slick, sort and compare one word by one word when checking.
+S2: slice, sort, and compare one word by one word when checking.

 On November 7, 2019